ForHemer/School-Library/README.md

 - To run a file type in you terminal:
     - `ruby[file_name.rb`
     - or  `irb`, copy the file_name.rb code and paste.
+- To test the project, run `rspec` in your terminal

 ## Authors
 👤 **Hemerson Foreste**